m4ngle/m4ngle/README.md

 ## ship dni i guess i dont know !!!

 pls dont cuddle as dandy if like ur shipping dandy x whoever my pony is
 i dont like ships with dandy due to my own hcs so id appreciate it if u just didnt!!
+toodles/pebble/coal x whoever my pony is which is quite obvious but just in case

+besides that i dont dislike any ships so feel free to reference anything around me!!